DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Method

 and $\beta_1$ and $\beta_2$ are hyper-parameters. $\mathbf{p_{glo}}$ represents summing all values in the matrix that are no more than the diagonal by column, which represents the global information, and $\mathbf{p_{loc}}$ returns the diagonal entries of $P$ that represent the probabilities of the realistic images generated by text guidance $j$ being classified into category $j$, which provides local information.
 We illustrate the detailed computation in our supplementary material.
 The second strategy to aggregate the matrix $P$ to calculate the final logits is as follows:

 where

 Each entry in $\mathbf{p_{glo}}$ represents the global feature of each category, which is defined as the geometric mean of the probabilities of that category across all style transfer results.
 Each entry in $\mathbf{p_{loc}}$ represents the local feature for each category and is obtained from the diffusion result that is most similar to that category itself.
+Detailed clarification of these equations are shown in the appendix.
 The experiment results demonstrate that these two calculation strategies have their own strengths and weaknesses on different datasets.

+To better illustrate the calculation process of probability matrix $P$ mentioned in equation~\ref{equ:3} and equation~\ref{equ:5}, we give the matrix in Fig.~\ref{fig:appd_calc} as an example.
+In equation~\ref{equ:6}, while calculating $\mathbf{p_{glo}}$, numbers in blue boxes, which are bigger than numbers in orange boxes, are ignored.